Municipality Lawsuit Attorney New York & Westchester County

 - The items and dollar amount of damages or injuries that were sustained

-The Notice of Claim must be served on the government by personal delivery, or registered or certified mail, upon a person authorized by law to receive such summonses or an attorney who represents the public entity.
+The Notice of Claim must be served on the government by personal delivery or registered and certified mail, upon a person authorized by law to receive such summonses or an attorney who represents the public entity.
 Failing to file a Notice of Claim within the required timeframe, or to include all of the injury claims, may result in a dismissal of the case or claims being barred.
+That is why it is important to have a well-experienced Orange County Municipality Lawsuit Attorney.

 During these proceedings, the government has the right to conduct an examination of the claimant regarding the incident and the extent of the injuries or damages he or she allegedly suffered.
-The examination is actually an oral deposition in which attorneys for the government ask the claimant questions under oath, and the answers are recorded by a stenographer.
+The examination is actually an oral deposition in which attorneys for the government ask the claimant questions under oath, and a stenographer records the claimant’s answers.
 The claimant is typically represented by his or her attorney during the deposition.
 Lastly, the government may also require the claimant to undergo a medical examination by an independent physician, however, the claimant also has the right to have his or her own doctor present.

 Contact Our New York Municipality Lawsuit Attorney

-The law office of Michael LoGiudice has extensive experience pursuing claims against a wide range of municipalities and public agencies in the greater New York area.
+The law office of Michael LoGiudice has extensive experience pursuing claims against a wide range of municipalities and public agencies in Orange County, Westchester County, and the greater New York area.
 We recognize fighting a government bureaucracy requires patience and resolve.
-Municipalities and public authorities typically rely on teams of attorneys, investigators and claims adjusters which gives them an advantage over injury victims.
+Municipalities and public authorities typically rely on teams of attorneys, investigators, and claims adjusters, giving them an advantage over injury victims.
 We have the skills and resources that can level the playing field and will fight to protect your rights.